Styyx1/Nocturnia-Readme/README.md

 You can tweak the MCMs to your liking, but here's my recommendations:

 - Requiem - Expanded Grimoire: I disable the automatic spells upon taking a perk.
 Up to you
-- ZDO Immersive Death: I play with permadeath lite as I could call it.
+- ZDO Immersive Death: I play with permadeath lite as I would call it.
 50% chance to lose 1 life.
 You start with 3. turn the chance to 0 to turn off permadeath

 ***